 A post shared by Shannon Clark (@_shannon_clark) on Jul 3, 2019 at 4:37pm PDT

 As team members juggle work and personal life there is a lot of overlap.
-Do you see them just as employees or do you see them as individuals?
+Do you see them just as employees or as multifaceted individuals?
 How do you recognize an employee’s life milestones such as birthdays, weddings, and new babies?
 How do you help them cope with challenges?
 How are you helping them adapt to remote work?
 Small notes of celebration or encouragement go a long way!

 Team outings for events, retreats, summits, trade shows, and training are great opportunities to capture memorable moments.
 When team members are outside the office the dynamic is different and people tend to relax more.
-Even now while many teams are working remotely I see shared photos of virtual happy hours.
+Even now while many teams are working remotely I see shared photos of virtual happy hours and retreats.

 A post shared by Sara (@hamptonsara) on May 21, 2019 at 8:00pm PDT